 Detection data were offloaded from acoustic receivers in September 2016, March 2017, April 2018, and July 2018 and sent to Vemco for Vemco Positioning System (VPS) geolocation estimation.
 Position estimates with horizontal position error (Smith, 2013) in the upper 5th percentile for each of the four datasets were excluded from further analyses.
 This level of data filtering eliminated position estimates that were highly uncertain and those that resulted from false detections (i.e. an acoustic tag was recorded by a receiver erroneously due to interference from other tags or background noise).
-Successive geoposition estimates separated by less than 10 min (600 s) were used to calculate swim speeds of tagged fish.
+Successive geoposition estimates separated by less than $10 \, \text{min} \, (600 \, \text{s})$ were used to calculate swim speeds of tagged fish.
 The average swim speed (ν) in metres per second of a tagged fish as it moved from position 1 with coordinates (Lat1, Lon1) at time t_1 to position 2 with coordinates (Lat2, Lon2) at time t_2 , where coordinates are in radians, was calculated as where $r = 6.371 \times 10^6$ m is the assumed mean radius of the Earth.
+Tagged fish were assigned a fate based on estimated swim speeds, geographical movements, and depth below the surface.
+The days to each fate were calculated and fish fates were binned for some analyses over each of three time periods: immediate (within 48 h of release), short-term (48 h to 14 d after release), and long-term (greater than 14d after release).
+The possible assigned fates were predation, emigration, tag loss, surface mortality, harvest, survival, and unknown.
+Predation and tag loss were indicated by an abrupt change in tag movement or depth.
+Tags from fish that were preyed upon moved faster than 0.5 m s-1 through the array and displayed no affinity for reef structure (see below for rationale).
+Tags that were stationary on the bottom were assumed to have detached from fish and were classified as tag loss.
+Fish that were classified as surface mortalities were either observed dead after release or were detected only at the surface as the fish drifted from the array.
+Harvested fish disappeared from within the centre of the array and were reported by fishers, while emigrating fish moved toward and then disappeared from the edge of the array.
+Tagged fish that were still alive at the end of each time period were classified as alive and present within the array.
+In instances when position and depth data of tagged fish were insufficient to differentiate among potential fates, the fate was classified as unknown.

-$$v = \frac{2r \arcsin\sqrt{\sin^2\left(\frac{Lat_2-Lat_1}{2}\right) + \cos\left(Lat_1\right)\cos(Lat_2)\sin^2\left(\frac{Lon_2-Lon_1}{2}\right)}}{(t_2 - t_1)}$$
+$$v = \frac{2r arcsin\sqrt{sin^2\left(\frac{Lat_2 - Lat_1}{2}\right) + cos\left(Lat_1\right)cos\left(Lat_2\right)sin^2\left(\frac{Lon_2 - Lon_1}{2}\right)}}{(t_2 - t_1)}$$